EN PT

 rfausto@ci.uc.pt

-The Research Group of Computational Chemistry, Spectroscopy & Thermodynamics comprehends two Laboratories whose activity focuses on the use of spectroscopic and thermal analysis techniques for fundamental and applied research on molecular and materials’ structure and chemical reactivity:
+The Research Group of Computational Chemistry, Spectroscopy & Thermodynamics comprehends four Laboratories whose activity focuses on the use of theoretical and computational chemistry, spectroscopy (in particular Raman and infrared spectroscopies) and thermal analysis techniques for fundamental and applied research on molecular and materials’ structure and chemical reactivity:

 Laboratory of Thermodynamics and Solid State Chemistry (LTQES)